A Grand-Depart as an accelerator for tourism

 Een Grand-Depart als accelerator voor toerisme

-In professional cycling, there is nothing greater than 'the Tour'.
-Every year, different destinations compete for the right to this (usually) multi-day promotional campaign for their region.
-Tour organiser Amaury Sport Organisation (A.S.O.) has gold in its hands with this.
-Since the first start outside France took place in 1954, many foreign destinations have been competing for the honour.
+In professional cycling, there is nothing greater than ‘Tour‘Every year, various destinations compete for the right to this (usually) multi-day promotional campaign for their region.
+Tour organiser Amaury Sport Organisation (A.S.O.) has struck gold with this.
+Ever since the first start outside of France took place in 1954, many foreign destinations have vied for the honour.
 This year, it was the turn of Florence and Emilia-Romagna.
-In this blog, we focus on a few standouts
+This blog will focus on a number of remarkable aspects.

 A Grand-Depart has a number of key drivers: